Infrahub supports two different types of webhooks:

 infrahub.node.updated - Branch Scope: Which branches should trigger this webhook

-- Select your transformation from the Transformation dropdown.
+- Select your Transformation from the Transformation dropdown.

 - Click Save.

-First, get the transform ID:
+First, get the Transformation ID:

 query GetTransform {